Valks-Bots/partner-bot/.github/README.md

 1. Create an account on https://glitch.com
 2. Create new project -> import from GitHub -> `https://github.com/Valks-Bots/partner-bot`
 3. Click src folder dots icon to right -> create new file -> `.env` -> put `BOT_TOKEN=BotTokenHere` inside
+4. Change `ownerID` in `config.js` to your user ID
-4. Go to tools -> open up Terminal -> type `npm start`
+5. Go to tools -> open up Terminal -> type `npm start`
-5. Create an invite link for the bot by grabbing its ID and putting it in the following URL `https://discordapp.com/api/oauth2/authorize?client_id=YOUR_BOT_ID_HERE&scope=bot&permissions=27681`
+6. Create an invite link for the bot by grabbing its ID and putting it in the following URL `https://discordapp.com/api/oauth2/authorize?client_id=YOUR_BOT_ID_HERE&scope=bot&permissions=27681`
-6. Invite the bot to at least `2` unique guilds
+7. Invite the bot to at least `2` unique guilds
-7. Continue setup with `t!help`
+8. Continue setup with `t!help`

 ## Install on Windows
 1. Clone `https://github.com/valkyrienyanko/partner-bot.git`